Development Services will be closed Wednesday, September 5th, from 8am-1pm for staff training. We apologize for any inconvenience.

-Click the following link to our FTP site to review projects that are pending public hearing and view comments generated for current projects that are under review in the Planning Division.
+Click the following link to our Dropbox Site to review projects that are pending public hearing and view comments generated for current projects that are under review in the Planning Division.

 The City Planning Division serves as support staff for the Fayetteville Planning Commission and Subdivision Committee.
 A copy of the full agenda packet for Planning Commission meetings will be posted on the website typically on the day before the meeting.
 Please view a copy of these agendas at your own convenience.

 Long Range Planning

 City Planning staff is responsible for long range planning in Fayetteville, including changes to the City's zoning code, drafting new ordinances that work toward achieving the goals of City Plan 2030, and coordinating with the citizens and stakeholders of Fayetteville.

 Current zoning and development code changes are announced on the Development Services page.

 Established as a City Plan 2030 benchmark, City staff is charged with the responsibility of completing long-range neighborhood plans that utilize mixed-use and pedestrian-friendly concepts, as well as form-based codes, that guide future development sensitive to the needs of each neighborhood.
 To date, the City Council has adopted the following neighborhood master plans:

 Downtown Master Plan

 Walker Park Neighborhood Master Plan

 Wedington Corridor Plan